rdegges/rdegges-blog/articles/2010/transparent-telephony-part-3-making-and-receiving-calls-using-voip.md

 Now that we've got a SIP trunk ready for us to use, we need to hook it up to our Asterisk PBX.
-To get started, go to your Flowroute account management page, and navigate to the ‘Interconnection' page, then click on the ‘System Configurator' link towards the middle of the page.
-Next click on the drop down menu and select ‘Asterisk' as this is what we're using.
+To get started, go to your Flowroute account management page, and navigate to the 'Interconnection' page, then click on the 'System Configurator' link towards the middle of the page.
+Next click on the drop down menu and select 'Asterisk' as this is what we're using.
 The System Configurator will give us all of the Asterisk settings we need to put into our PBX (with only slight modifications required).